theTrackSuitDev/SPDB-angular/README.md

 #### Optional (DB restore)

-After successfully starting the app, you may use the DB backup json files(provided in the SPDB resources folder) to restore some DB entries.
+After successfully starting the app, you may use the DB backup json files(provided in the SPDB 'resources' folder) to restore some DB entries.

 The recommended approach is to install and use the [MongoDB Compass GUI](https://www.mongodb.com/products/tools/compass).